Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Diring Yuriakh, Yakutsk, Russia (260 KA, ~ 258000 BCE)

-This is really close to the land bridge, if these Densovians made trips across the ocean at that time or one of the times when the land bridge emerged since 500000 BCE, that could explain the earliest and highly contested sites: Hueyatlaco, Calico, and Cerutti.
+This is really close to the land bridge, if these Denisovians made trips across the ocean at that time or one of the times when the land bridge emerged since 500000 BCE, that could explain the earliest and highly contested sites: Hueyatlaco, Calico, and Cerutti.

 * [Water MR, Forman SL, Person JM (1997) Diring Yuriakh: A Lower Paleolithic Site in Central Siberia.
 Science.
 275(5304): 1281-1284](https://science.sciencemag.org/content/275/5304/1281)
 * [Hall DA (1996) Thermoluminescence Dating Proves Early Peopling of Siberia.
 Mammoth Trumpet.
 11(1): 1.](https://csfa.tamu.edu/wp-content/uploads/2015/12/vol11_num1.pdf)